dejanu/az104/networking.md

 --

 * Azure Virtual Network peering lets you connect virtual networks in the same or different regions, so resources in both networks can communicate with each other.

+* A **VPN gateway** is a type of virtual network gateway that sends encrypted traffic between a virtual network and an on-premises location across a public connection
-* When virtual networks are peered, you can configure Azure VPN Gateway in the peered virtual network as a transit point.
-A virtual network can have only one VPN gateway
+  - When virtual networks are peered, you can configure Azure VPN Gateway in the peered virtual network as a transit point.
+  - A VNet can have only one VPN gateway

 --